 Germany 2-0 Israel: Gomez and Schurrle strike to round off Low's preparations for Euro 2012 with a win

-The Bayern and Leverkusen players struck near the end of either half to lead the Mannschaft to victory in their last friendly before the tournament in Poland and Ukraine
+Goals near the end of either half in Leipzig propelled the Mannschaft to a straightforward victory in their last friendly before the tournament in Poland and Ukraine

 By Keeghann Sinanan